darvin/ChatGPTDOS/INTRO.md

 additionally to commands you support, you support following command:

   - `GENERATE $0 $1` : use text containing in $0 as a prompt and output only code response to $1. output to chat only generated file name, and it's new length in characters. use all files in directory for reference
+  - `?` : output only names of available commands (no more than 24) listed with space between them in bold font,  nothing else.
+  - `HELP $CMD` : output detailed usage instructions of $CMD command

 additionally, ﷽ can execute any command found in `/W/BIN/`, including the ones that will be supplied to it in future.